 Months open: January to March and June to December

-Best time to visit: From late June to early October
+Best time to visit: June to October (migration)

 WHAT TO SEE